Upcoming event:

 What is VOXZOGO used for?

-• VOXZOGO is a prescription medicine used to increase linear growth in children with achondroplasia who are 5 years of age and older with open growth plates (epiphyses).
+• VOXZOGO is a prescription medicine used to increase linear growth in children with achondroplasia and open growth plates (epiphyses).

 • VOXZOGO is approved under accelerated approval based on an improvement in annualized growth velocity.
 Continued approval may be contingent upon verification and description of clinical benefit in confirmatory trials.